-As a UQ student.
-St Lucia.
-Herston or Gatton is just the first stop on your university adventure.
-Grow your global network through our student exchange program by studying up to two semesters of your degree at one of our 180 partner institutions in 38 countries.
+As a UQ student, St Lucia, Herston or Gatton is just the first stop on your university adventure.
+Grow your global network through our student exchange program by studying up to two semesters of your degree at one of our 141 partner institutions in 34 countries.

-You will gain program credit while expanding your world perspective, enhancing your employability, developing your network, and maybe even learning a new language.
+You'll gain credit while expanding your world perspective, enhancing your employability, developing your network, and maybe even learning a new language.
 While on exchange, tuition fees at the host university are waived as you remain enrolled at and pay fees to UQ.